- EAT + SLEEP

 Exit 107 leads to the vibrant and historical town of Rock Springs.
 Make sure to shop and eat local at one of the festive markets or events such as the Main Street Market, the city’s oldest farmer’s market!
 Downtown Rock Springs is filled with local and regional vendors every Thursday from mid-July through mid-September.
+Other year-round events include 2nd Saturdays which are held on the second saturday of each month in Downtown Rock Springs.

 Some of the best parts of a road trip are the stops you make along the way.
 Just south of Rock Springs and Green River, explore the outdoor oasis known as Flaming Gorge Country.
 Setup camp for a night at one of the many lakeside campgrounds such as the Firehole Canyon Campground, just 30 miles from Rock Springs.
 Experience unrivaled stargazing, fishing, boating, hiking and more in the national recreation area.